roydejong/shortcode-tree/README.md

 - Supports self-closing tags
 - Supports tag properties (with or without string literals)
 - Stringify `Shortcode` objects to shortcode text
+- Extract only text / HTML from a document containg shortcodes

 ## Installation